libretime/libretime/docs/features.md

   - View listener statistics
   - Export playout logs for analysis or reporting for music royalties
 * Administrators
-  - Everything Program Directors can do, plus
+  - Everything Program Managers can do, plus
   - Manage all user accounts, including the ability to reset passwords
   - Configure Track Types for easy sorting of uploaded content
-  - Change system and system settings, in addition to monitoring the system status
+  - Change system settings

 Example studio broadcast system
 -------------------------------